-But what does it mean to receive the word of God?
-Receiving the word of God means to heed and apply the promises and principles of the word of God in your day-to-day life.
-It means to live out the truths you discover in the Bible.
-In other words, you are not only a “hearer” but also a “doer of the word” as James puts it:
+What does it mean to receive God’s word?
+Receiving the word of God means heeding and applying the promises and principles of the word of God in your daily life.
+It means living out the truths you discover as you study the Bible.
+In other words, as James put it, you are not only a “hearer” but also a “doer of the word.”

 Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
 But be doers of the word, and not hearers only, deceiving yourselves.
 (James 1:21-22, NKJV)

 The “doing” spoken of here stems from a living faith in Christ.
 It is not the “doing” that people do to gain favor with God.
 It is the type of “doing” driven by love and appreciation for all that God has done for us.
 It is all too easy to put your faith in your own abilities rather than fully relying on God’s enabling and transforming power.

 Gratitude for Christ’s atoning act on the cross should drive your service to God.
 When you base your Christian service on love, your “doing” becomes the “works of faith” (a byproduct of faith).

 The word of God, when received, is life-changing.
 It also acts as a shield against the temptations of sin.
 The Psalmist, speaking to God, said:

 Your word I have hidden in my heart, That I might not sin against You.
 (Psalm 119:11, NKJV)

 The Bible is the agent through which God will bring about transformation in your life.